paris-swc/advanced-numpy-lesson/01-operations.md

 array([0, 3, 6])
 ```

-We can also find the index of the minimum element in each axis:
+You can also find the index of the minimum element in each axis:

 ```
 >>> np.argmin(b, 0)